Independent Community Voter Research

 Mayor — Citywide Race

 Vinatieri has won by 75%+ margins four elections running.
-For the first time, he faces a funded challenger with professional credentials.
-Is 20 years enough?
+For the first time, he faces a funded challenger with 25+ years on city boards.

 Joe Vinatieri